saifhaq/alma/README.md

 dependencies, etc.

-For example, if the `FAKE_QUANTIZED` conversion fails because it's not currently supported for Apple silicon, the defualt results WITHOUT traceback logging enabled may look like this:
+For example, if the `FAKE_QUANTIZED` conversion fails because it's not currently supported for Apple silicon, the default results may look like this:

 ```bash
 CONVERT_QUANTIZED results: